timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 ```

 * Note
-You need to turn visible at the "lsmod" command to remove module:
+You need to turn casperfs visible at the "lsmod" command.
+Need this action before removing module

 ```
-# echo "AbraKadabra" > /dev/usb15
+# rmmod casperfs
+rmmod: ERROR: ../libkmod/libkmod-module.c:799 kmod_module_remove_module() could not remove 'casperfs': No such file or directory
+rmmod: ERROR: could not remove module casperfs: No such file or directory
 # lsmod | grep casper
+# echo "Shazam" > /dev/usb15
+# lsmod | grep casper
+casperfs
 # rmmod casperfs
 ```